ASPNyan/discord-handlers/README.md

 } as CommandInterface;
 ```

-There's a lot more you can do with Slash Commands that isn't explained here, so make sure to look through all of that.
-If I have time I might write some documentation for everything.
+There's a lot more you can do with Slash Commands and Events that isn't explained here, so make sure to look through all of that.
+If I have time I might write some documentation for everything, but don't expect it yet.

 ---